antw0n/universal-database-optimizer-evaluation/README.md

 **Dataset**

-Datasets according to the paper: "Experimental Comparison of Relational and NoSQL Systems: the Case of Decision Support"
+Datasets according to the paper: "Experimental Comparison of Relational and NoSQL Systems: the Case of Decision Support".

 **Experiments**